 - Weighs between 35 and 50 lbs

-- Used for bench press and other upper body exercises
+- Used for bench press and other upper-body exercises

 Axle Bar

-- Typically weighs about 25 lbs
+- Typically weighs roughly 25 lbs

-- 7 ft long
+- 7 feet long

 - Shaft and non-rotating sleeves are two inches wide

-- Great for strongman and grip training
+- Great for strongman and grip strength exercises

 Smith Machine Bar